 Get email notifications on new posts:

-Update 30/3/20 19:15 UTC – Information received from loan originators throughout the day reveals Grupeer as a complete fraud.
-In some cases Grupeer displayed different loan amounts than those requested by originators, and apparently pocketed the difference.
-In other cases, originators which never worked with Grupeer were listed on the platform with fake loans.
+Update 30/3/20 19:15 UTC – Information received from loan originators throughout the day implicates Grupeer of fraud.
+In some cases Grupeer displayed different loan amounts than those requested by originators (and possibly pocketed the difference?).
+In other cases, originators which deny ever having worked with Grupeer were listed on the platform with made-up loans.

 Criminal and civil proceedings are already starting to roll.
 Every loan originator working with Grupeer, or mentioned as if working with Grupeer, is strongly advised to hold all payments to Grupeer and contact law enforcement authorities.